Non-Needle Alternatives in Colorado Springs

 As Acupressure is very safe and gentle yet effective it is particularly suitable for children in the treatment of a host of conditions which include the prevention and relief from colds and flu.
 Self-help techniques can be taught to parents to use on their children at home.

 Acupressure is also appropriate for more elderly patients suffering from mobility problems, constipation, poor circulation, and arthritis.

 If you are pregnant or think you are you must tell your practitioner as there are particular acupressure points that must be avoided during pregnancy.

 Thousands of years ago in early Northern China Moxibustion evolved.
 This is part of Traditional Chinese Medical practices and has been around about the same time as acupuncture.

 Chinese nutrition looks at the therapeutic properties and energies of foods as opposed to analyzing the chemical components of them which Western nutrition does.
 The advantage of this approach is that it can be customized to individual needs.
-In addition Chinese Medicine looks at elements such as preparation methods of food, body types, geographical location and season to establish and individual’s diet.
+In addition, Chinese Medicine looks at elements such as preparation methods of food, body types, geographical location, and season to establish an individual's diet.
 Start your journey to health with an appointment for a nutritional consultation by calling or E-mailing us right now.

 Auricular (Ear) Therapy

 The most common use of Auricular acupuncture is for weight loss, smoking cessation, and addiction.
 This type of therapy involves stimulation of the acupoints on the ear with seeds or pellets which are tiny, painless when affixed, and do not pierce the skin.
 The seeds can be left in place for up to a week and can re-stimulate the points by massaging the ear a few times each day.